mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

-Telepathy: Reading minds & communicating **Clairvoyance:** Perceiving at a distance Telekinesis: Mind over matter **Awareness:** Control over one’s own mind and body Teleportation: Moving from one point to another instantly
+Telepathy: Reading minds & communicating **Clairvoyance:** Perceiving at a distance Telekinesis: Mind over matter **Awareness:** Control over one's own mind and body Teleportation: Moving from one point to another instantly

 **USING PSIONIC POWERS** To activate a power, the Traveller must make a skill check using the appropriate skill (Telepathy, Telekinesis and so on), adding their PSI DM, along with any other appropriate DMs.
 They must also spend the listed number of PSI points if they succeed or one point if they fail.
 If this cost brings them below zero PSI, then any excess points are applied as damage.
 A Traveller with no PSI points cannot attempt to activate a power.